bpgould/twelvenines.com/src/about.md

 ## Philosophy

-The name "Twelve Nines" represents 99.9999999999% uptime - a near-impossible standard that nonetheless serves as inspiration for building reliable systems.
+The name "Twelve Nines" represents 99.9999999999% availability - a near-impossible standard that nonetheless serves as inspiration for building reliable systems.

 Static sites embody this philosophy by: